tahashmi/algos/README.md

-A collection of Computational Biology/Bioinformatics algorithms, mainly in C/C++ and Python/R.
+A collection of Computational Biology/Bioinformatics algorithms, mainly written in C/C++ and Python/R.